News Section!

 Less than 20 percent tell their parents that they have been cyber bullied out of fear of loosing Internet access.
 "For a teenager, internet access is nearly as important as oxygen."

 Electronic messages such as IM’s and emails leave "fingerprints" -- nine-digit numbers recorded with your ISP (Internet Service Provider).
-The bully may be breaking the ISP terms of use, and a parental email to abuse@ the isp name could cause the site owner or email provider to take action.
-Save bullying emails and the email header so site owner knows which account holder is "behaving badly."
+The bully may be breaking the ISP terms of use, and a parental email to abuse@ the internet service provider's name (abuse@xyz.com) could cause the site owner or the email provider to take action.
+Save bullying emails and the email header so the site's owner knows which account holder is "behaving badly."

 Parent Cyber Bullying Education Tools Available Right Column of ths Page

-• See right column on this page for thes items.
+- See right column on this page for these items.

 Glossary Definitions: Cyber Bullying Internet Communication